-If we don’t take care of these WEEDS it can start to crowd out all of the good things that were already started before.
+Therefore, if we don’t take care of these WEEDS it can start to crowd out all of the good things that were already started before.
 It’s important that over time you’re taking care of these little things step by step.
-Because in the end we really want to HARVEST and grow finances!
+Because in the end we really want to HARVEST and grow our finances!

-It’s fun to see in real life analogies all you are accomplishing in various areas of your life.
-Which reminds me we have to get our fence up before something comes to eat our corn.
+Finally it’s fun to see in real life analogies all you are accomplishing in various areas of your life.
+Which reminds me, we have to get our fence up before something comes to eat our corn.

 Schedule a quick call with our financial advisors.

 Health Insurance Options for Early Retirement